rly0nheart/oxdork/README.md

 | <code>-o</code>      | <code>--outfile</code>      |   **OUTFILE** |  *Output filename with extension*  |
 | <code>-h</code> | <code>--help</code>  |  **HELP**  |  *View help message*  |

->**Note**:
+# Notes:

-*If your search query contains spaces, you can put it inside " " symbols.*
+* *If your search query contains spaces, you can put it inside " " symbols.*

-> **Important Note**:
-*Sending more than 5 requests in less than 5 minutes will return a 429 error code.
+* *Sending more than 5 requests in less than 5 minutes will return a 429 error code.
 If you get this error your best bet will be using a VPN to avoid it.*

 # dork_queries.txt: